YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 There is also a third story, one of the last few straws that crushed the camel.

 As mentioned earlier, it is necessary to do a few days of paperwork before each system deployment.
 This includes filling out a dozen pages of release plan forms.
 Ain't nobody got time for that.
-I had one of my guys to write a automatic form filling system with Selenium WebDriver.
+I had one of my guys to write an automatic form filling system with Selenium WebDriver.
 After a few days of fun, we were told that this automatic filling system could not be used anymore.
 The reason is that the news reached the ears of the release management department (yes, there is such a department, I always think that these departments are job creation schemes).
-They said you guys can't just by pass the software deployment process.
+They said you guys can't just bypass the software deployment process.

 ![Face Palm](/assets/face-palm.jpg)

 In all fairness, this bank is indeed a great company.
-I met many people who are outstanding in their own respective fields.
+I met many people who are outstanding in their respective fields.
 There is a saying inside the company – we are a technology firm with a banking licence.
 I don't think it lived up to it.

 You can probably see by now, I can't win this thing.
 If you can't choose to result of battle, you can at least choose the battlefield.